 SDD: As of July 2020, Solid state drives ranging from 50-100 terabytes are available for sale.

 Capacity is always a factor when selecting a storage medium.
 SSD drives offer the greatest return on investment due to the larger sizes available and pricing options.
+Scaling businesses may require more hosting storage as they grow, making SSD an ideal choice.

 Since the two are very different technologies, each has very different physical sizes if that comes into play for your build.